 - The Rodin Museum – Home of Auguste Rodin’s most famous sculptures, such as The Thinker and The Kiss, and also popular for the museum gardens.

-The Louvre | Montmartre
+Day 2: The Louvre | Montmartre

 Not ready to book a tour?
 Find out if a Louvre Museums tour is worth it.

-Arc de Triomphe | Notre Dame | Pompidou | Le Marais
+Day 3: Arc de Triomphe | Notre Dame | Pompidou | Le Marais

 You’ve had a taste of Parisian art and culture, now you can check out what makes its inhabitants so stylish.
 The Champs-Élysées is a major shopping area, with high-fashion areas adjoining it, such as Rue Faubourg Saint Honoré, Place Vendôme and Avenue Montaigne.

-You may be tempted to just keep walking along Champs-Élysées until you get to Place de la Concorde and the Tuilerie gardens, but you already saw that area when you visited the Louvre on Day 2.
+You may be tempted to just keep walking along Champs-Élysées until you get to Place de la Concorde and the Tuileries Gardens, but you already saw that area when you visited the Louvre on Day 2.
 Instead, we suggest you take the Metro and head over to Île de la Cité to check out Notre Dame Cathedral.
+This leaves you well-placed to explore the Le Marais district, but don’t miss Sainte-Chapelle church before you leave the island.
+Being somewhat smaller than Notre Dame, Sainte-Chapelle allows a closer view of its stained glass windows, which date back to the 13th century.

-Just as Day 2 took you from the genteel formality of the Louvre to the rustic charm of Montmartre, the Marais district will take you from the whacky modernity of the Pompidou Center to the 17th Century decorum of Place des Vosges.
+Just as Day 2 took you from the genteel formality of the Louvre to the rustic charm of Montmartre, the Marais district will take you from the whacky modernity of the Pompidou Center to the 17th-century decorum of Place des Vosges.

-The Pompidou has an outstanding permanent collection of modern art, but often also houses adventurous temporary exhibitions based on things like comic book culture, photography and multimedia installations.
+The Pompidou has an outstanding permanent collection of modern art but often also houses adventurous temporary exhibitions based on things like comic book culture, photography, and multimedia installations.

 On the way to Place des Vosges from the Pompidou, you may wish to visit Saint-Gervais et Saint-Protais, the oldest church in Paris, with a particularly fine organ, and once at the Place des Vosges itself, a point of interest is the house where author Victor Hugo worked.

-Not Set in Stone
+Nothing Is Set in Stone

 This itinerary offers a mix of must-see landmarks and activities coupled with those that give an authentic taste of the French capital.
 Feel free to adapt based on your preferences and where you stay.